This page describes how to specify conditions for alerting policies.

 - In the Threshold field, enter

 Finish defining the condition

-To complete the definition of your condition and return to the alerting policy dialog, click Save.
+To complete the definition of your condition and to return to the alerting policy dialog, click Add.